-City of Oakland Public Works offers a wide variety of volunteer opportunities.
-We encourage individuals with all abilities to volunteer their time and efforts.
+The City of Oakland Public Works offers a wide variety of volunteer opportunities.
+We encourage individuals with all abilities to volunteer.
 Some volunteer opportunities may be located in areas without a designated path of travel and may require significant physical exertion.
-To discuss available volunteer opportunities and to request disability related accomodations, please contact the person listed as the main contact for the event or call (510) 238-3254 (TTY).

 To obtain accessibility information or to request a sign language interpreter or any other disability-related accommodation, please contact email@example.com or call (510) 238-7630, or TTY (510) 238-3254 at least three business days in advance.

 Please refrain from wearing scented products to volunteer events.